-This Tokyo Disney Resort trip planning guide covers all aspects of a visit to Tokyo Disneyland and Tokyo DisneySea, including Japan information and Disney specifics like where to stay, how long to visit, where to eat, which attractions to do.
+Our Tokyo Disney Resort 2017 trip planning guide covers all aspects of visiting Tokyo Disneyland and Tokyo DisneySea, including Japan information and Disney specifics like where to stay, how long to visit, where to eat, which attractions to do.
 It also covers a visit to Japan more broadly, including tips on airports, transportation, and phone/internet.
-We found that there was really no good resource covering all of this when we planned our first visit to Tokyo Disney Resort, so apologies if this guide is overly long.
+It is incredibly comprehensive–perhaps to a fault–so apologies if this guide is overly long.
 Better to include too much than not enough, we hope.
-More will be added over time as certain parts are clarified or expanded based on questions we receive from readers.

 The bad news is that Tokyo is a long flight to a place where English is a second language (at best).
 The good news is that the Japanese are some of the universally nicest and most helpful people in the world, and that once you understand the ‘system’ at one Disney theme park, you understand it at all of them, regardless of their dominant language.
 If you’re staying on property at Tokyo Disney Resort, the biggest obstacle you face is probably getting from the airport to your hotel–and even that isn’t too difficult.

-In terms of the language barrier, Sarah and I don’t completely agree on this.
-I don’t think there is much of one at all.
-All signs are in Japanese and English and many attractions have dialogue in English (and even the ones that don’t mostly convey their message through visual means.
-(We both agree up until this point.)
+In terms of the language barrier, there is not much of one at all.
+All signs are in English (see above), park maps are available in English, and many attractions have dialogue in English.
+Even the attractions that have dialogue exclusively in Japanese mostly convey their message through visual means.

-Sarah’s take is that communication isn’t quite as smooth as I make it out to be.
-If you’re one to hold long conversations with different Cast Members, you’re going to be disappointed (although it is possible with some).
-If you’re only communicating to the extent that you want to order lunch (and you don’t mind pointing at a menu item), you’ll do just fine.
-In fairness, my social skills are poor and I can barely communicate with people in English, so maybe I’m not the best judge of this, and maybe it is more of an issue than I think.
-We both agree that the Cast Members in Tokyo are by far the nicest and most helpful in the world, and they will do everything they can to make your experience positive, so long as that does not involve breaking rules.
+If you’re one to hold long conversations with different Cast Members, you’re going to be disappointed.
+If you’re only communicating to the extent that you want to order lunch and you don’t mind pointing at a menu item, you’ll do just fine.
+My social skills are poor and I can barely communicate with people in English, and I still do just fine.
+Irrespective of that, Cast Members in Tokyo are by far the nicest and most helpful in the world, and they will do everything they can to make your experience positive, so long as that does not involve breaking rules.

 Most of the time, this results in a more orderly, enjoyable experience in the parks (imagine places where there is no line jumping and every sits down for the parades!).
 Sometimes it does have unintended consequences.
 We know some vegetarians who have gone to the parks and didn’t have the best of times because there were extremely limited vegetarian options and they were unable to make substitutions (more on this below) because a substitution is going against established policy.